raythree/react-bootstrap-theme-switcher/README.md

 [Code for demo here](https://github.com/raythree/react-bootstrap-theme-switcher)

-The [LazyLoader](https://github.com/LukasBombach/Lazyloader) is used to dynamically load stylesheets and re-render after they have been loaded.
+**NOTE:** [LazyLoader](https://github.com/LukasBombach/Lazyloader) is used to dynamically load stylesheets and re-render after they have been loaded.
+The theme switcher requires Bootstrap themes and JQuery, and will automatically load either load the versions provided with this distribution or any versions that you choose.
+See below for setup instructions for configuring the required files.

 ### Install
 ```